 Traffic Cameras at Intersections

 Sometimes, a police report will contain information from the interviews of the involved parties that allows us to determine liability.
-If the other party admitted to looking down at their phone to send a text when they rear-ended you, an official documentation of this statement will go a long way when making an insurance claim or lawsuit.
+If the other party admitted to looking down at their phone to send a text when they rear-ended you, official documentation of this statement will go a long way when making an insurance claim or lawsuit.

 Defining Distracted Driving

 Various studies have documented the gravity of distracted driving.
 The Centers for Disease Control and Prevention (CDC) notes that a distracted driver is any motorist who takes their eyes off the road, hands off the wheel, or mind off of their performance.
-Obviously, texting and driving involves all three of these risky behaviors.
+Obviously, texting and driving involve all three of these risky behaviors.